Skip to content

 • EU/EEA students with EHIC: Yes, full access to public healthcare.

-• Non-EU students registered for 12+ months: You may be able to register with Social Security (“convenio especial”) for about €60/month.
-This was introduced in 2018 and gives access to the public system.
+• Non-EU students registered for 12+ months: You can register with Social Security (“convenio especial”) for about €60/month.
+This option has been available since 2018.

-• Short-term students (<12 months): Private insurance is typically your only option.
+• Short-term students (<12 months): Private insurance is your only option.

 Private Health Insurance Options in Spain